practicalli/neovim/docs/neovim-basics/file-buffer-window-tab.md

 A tab page can provide a logical grouping of windows, e.g. Clojure source code in one tab, tests in a second tab and REPL log in a third.

-Neovim commands may be constrained within the bounds of a tab page (without using the :tab modifier)
+Neovim window commands may be constrained within the bounds of a tab page (without using the :tab modifier)

 Tab pages are often referred to as tabs.